chrisbradleyy/LeDataSciFi.github.io/assignments/asgn01.md

 Everyone will review two peers.

 1. Click on the two invitation links I sent to you and accept the assignment on GitHub.
 You will have access to two peer's assignment repos.
-2. Open an issue on their homework repo, copy the rubric below (), and fill in your review there.
+2. Open an issue on their homework repo, copy the rubric below ([available here](https://raw.githubusercontent.com/LeDataSciFi/LeDataSciFi.github.io/master/assignments/asgn01.md)), and fill in your review there.

 ## Grading rubric